couchbase/kubernetes/README.md

 ## Todo

-* Setup EXTERNAL sync gateway service and expose it
+* Use local etcd rather than external etcd
+* Improve story with pod termination -- add a shutdown hook
 * What happens if you terminate a couchbase server pod?
     * New pod comes up with different ip
     * Rebalance fails because there are now 3 couchbase server nodes, one which is unreachable
     * To manually fix: fail over downed cb node, kick off rebalance
-* Use local etcd rather than external etcd
 * Look into host mounted volumes